 Client Name Displays the host name of the DHCP client.
 It should be composed of digits, English letters, dashes and underscores only.
 MAC Address Displays the MAC address of the client.
 Assigned IP Address Displays the IP address assigned to the client.
 Lease Time Displays the remaining lease time of the assigned IP address.
 After the lease expires, the IP address will be re-assigned.

 3.3 Configuring the Address Reservation

 Configuring the Address Reservation

 Choose the menu Network > LAN > Address Reservation and click Add to load the following page.

-Figure 3-4 Adding an Address Reservation Entry
+Figure 3-4 Configuring the Address Reservation